 What groups are involved in bringing this to Wake county specifically?
 Well, the NC NAACP, specifically the Raleigh chapter, is one.
 The complaint lists dozens of others.
 One group highlighted by news reports was NC HEAT.
 NC HEAT held a press conference outside the Wake County Superintendent’s open forum in Wendell last night, which is how I came across them.
-These forums were not well publicized and residents are not used to them, yet this group came out and held a presser.
+These forums were not well-publicized and residents are not used to them, yet this group came out and held a presser.
 Honestly, I can’t remember the last time an open forum like this was held in Wake County.
-Anyway, you can see video of the NC HEAT here.
+Anyway, you can see a video of the NC HEAT here.
 Too bad Reverend Barber couldn’t attend, seeing as he is listed by name in the complaint.

 Who or What is NC HEAT?

 The HEAT stands for “Heroes Emerging Among Teens”.